Product Details

 Overall, we are thrilled with this TV, and we wholeheartedly recommend it.

-Fantastic Picture Quality - most screen for the money4
+Fantastic Picture Quality - most screen for the money

 We bought this TV a couple months ago at Best Buy.
 This is a great TV for the money.
 It's big of course, and it has a bright sharp image.
 The resolution is fantastic.
 (When watching nature shows you can see an individual hair on a lion's ear...awesome).
 My house is now the place for the kids to come to to watch movies.
 We will probably host our first real Superbowl party around this machine too.
 It has inputs for just about everything, and my next test will be to run an s-video cable to it from the laptop.